 Marinas and Moorage Facilities Associated with Commercial Uses Minimum Setback Standards From side property lines 10 ft.
 From lot containing a detached dwelling unit The area defined by a line that starts where the OHWM of the lot (containing a detached dwelling unit) intersects the side property line of the lot (containing a detached dwelling unit) closest to the moorage structure and runs waterward toward the moorage structure and extends at a 30° angle from that side property line.
 This setback applies whether or not the subject property abuts the lot, but does not extend beyond any intervening overwater structure.
 This standard shall not apply within the Urban Mixed shoreline environment.
-From another moorage structure not on the subject property, excluding adjacent moorage structure that does not comply with required side property lines setback that intersect the OHWM north and south property line setback 25 ft From outlet of a stream regulated under KZC 90, including piped streams Maximum distance feasible while meeting other required setback standards established under this section From public park 100 feet; or The area defined by a line that starts with the side property line of the park closest to the moorage structure and extends at a 45° angle from the side property line.
-This setback applies whethe or not the subject property abuts the park, but does not extend beyond any intervening over water structure.
-This standard shall not apply within the Urban Mixed shoreline environment.
+From another moorage structure not on the subject property, excluding adjacent moorage structure that does not comply with required side property lines setback that intersect the OHWMnorth and south property line setback 25 ft From outlet of a stream regulated under KZC 90, including piped streams Maximum distance feasible while meeting other required setback standards established under this section From public park 100 feet; or The area defined by a line that starts where the OHWM of the park intersects with the side property line of the park closest to the moorage structure and extends at a 45° angle from the side property line.
+This setback applies whether

+Mixed shoreline environment.